-Functional assessments help us understand why children with autism exhibit certain behaviors and are an important step in your child’s autism treatment plan.
+Functional Behavior Assessments (FBA) help us understand why children with autism exhibit certain behaviors and are an important step in your child’s autism treatment plan.
 These types of assessments are crucial to determining the function (or “why”) a behavior occurs.
 We’ve put together a parent’s guide to help parents and caregivers of children with autism understand what functional assessments are, how they influence your child’s treatment strategy, and what to expect during this type of assessment.

 How Do Functional Behavior Assessments Inform Autism Treatment?